-I have an interest in several research areas that relate to health and the human experience, from an individual as well as a societal perspective: health care sciences, psychology, psychiatry, epidemiology and sociology.
+I have a broad interest in several research areas that relate to health, illness, and treatment, from an individual as well as a societal perspective - including health care science, public health, psychology, and sociology.

 A primary ambition of high-quality end-of-life (EOL) care is to enable people to be involved in, and make decisions for, their own care.
 Discussing issues related to the EOL in advance, known as EOL conversations, can serve as preparation for future decision-making and may increase the likelihood of value-concordant care.
 These conversations have been suggested as particularly relevant in the residential elder context, which is one of the major EOL care providers in Sweden today.